 Shopify logo

-Shopify offers one of the most popular ways to build an online store, and it comes ready to integrate with a long list of dropshipping services.
-In fact, many of the other dropshipping companies on our list recommend using Shopify as your base of operations.
+Shopify is one of the fastest ways to build an online store, and it integrates with hundreds of dropshipping apps.
+Many services on this list recommend Shopify as the base for a new shop.

-The reason is simple: Shopify is a true plug-and-ecommerce platform.
-It works as well for dropshipping as it does for traditional online stores.
+It’s a true plug-and-play ecommerce platform that works just as well for dropshipping as it does for traditional inventory-based stores.

 Shopify's Dropshipping page

-Shopify makes it easy to try out multiple dropshipping apps after you create an account.
+Shopify makes it easy to try multiple dropshipping apps once you create an account.

 • Unlimited products